-GALVESTON, Texas (June 30, 2016) – As the U.S. Army Corps of Engineers Galveston District prepares for a busy 4th of July (a holiday known for drinking and boating and deadly accidents), the USACE Galveston District urges the public to put safety first and become water aware when participating in water-related recreational activities.
+GALVESTON, Texas (July 2, 2014) – As the U.S. Army Corps of Engineers Galveston District prepares for a busy 4th of July (a holiday known for drinking and boating and deadly accidents), the district urges the public to put safety first and become water aware when participating in water-related recreational activities.

 According to Colorado River Lockmaster Simon DeSoto, USACE Galveston District, drowning is a leading cause of accidental deaths and notes that the number of deaths by drowning could be significantly reduced if everyone would wear a life jacket while recreating on the water.